ANTH 101 - Introduction to Anthropology

 ANTH 374 - Anth of Science and Technology

 Examination of science as a cultural system.
 Utilizing ethnographic methods and social theories, the course will locate scientific knowledge, institutions and practices within enduring anthropological questions around rationality and truth, meaning, personhood, sociality, power inequalities, social transformations, and social justice.
-Prerequisite: Junior standing.
+Prerequisite: Restricted to Sophomore or above class standing.

 ANTH 379 - Medical Anthropology